 We figured out how to do it and started to wow people with our approach and tech.

 Well, it all started from personal experience as a manager.
 From a bad experience.
 Not necessarily unpleasant, but rather pointless.
 It was tricky to access all the insight that people had with the tools I had.

 Running teams in different sizes and locations you often wonder how they are doing.
-Not only regarding the KPIs, but how they see me and the rest of the organisation, how they feel in the organisation and in their occupational relationships.
-There are literally hundreds of questions you may come about as a manager.
+Not only regarding the KPIs but how they see me and the rest of the organization, how they feel in the organization, and their occupational relationships.
+There are hundreds of questions you may come about as a manager.
 Yet you have very limited resources to ask the questions.

-You have your 1:1 meetings, development and 360 sessions, but the time to go through all the aspects of working experience is not there.
+You have your 1:1 meetings, development, and 360 sessions, but the time to go through all the aspects of the working experience is not there.
 The time is limited.
-You have your annual or quarterly employee surveys, but guess what.
+You have your annual or quarterly employee surveys but guess what.
 These become available annually or quarterly, not when needed.

 The solution became evident.
-Leaders and managers want input that is always up to date and relevant.
-They want to hear what is actually in their employee’s minds, not how they react on questions originating from corporate strategy.
-And the employees clearly want to have a fast and engaging channel to provide their input and feedback.
-Makes sense, doesn’t it!
+Leaders and managers want to input that is always up-to-date and relevant.
+They want to hear what is actually in their employee’s minds, not how they react to questions originating from corporate strategy.
+And the employees want to have a fast and engaging channel to provide their input and feedback.
+Makes sense, doesn’t it?

 Martin Rajasalu, CEO & Co-Founder

 After 15 years spent leading people and managing teams, the mentoring program made me understand that I am passionate about supporting younger and less experienced managers.
 The same passion made me join the Moticheck team.

 This novel tool perfectly presents my values as a manager.
 We pick up the best people when hiring them, so as a manager, we must make it happen that they thrive with us.
 We need to make sure that their table is set properly.
 So, we ask how they feel.
 Not once in a year or month, but daily.
 We question not only motivation and engagement but all the different aspects of working life.